mouseless/learn-nuxt/network.md

 suit.
 This folder is also a practical choice because of its automatic import feature.

-### Fetch on Server Side
+### Fetch Once - Server or Client

 We do the one-time fetch operations on the server side and bring them to the client side by making the server side of `useAsyncData` true.
+Use this method if this data is not expected to change frequently.

-### Fetch on Only Client Side
+### Fetch Once - Only Client

 We use `onMounted`, `onBeforeMount` etc. methods for the fetch operations requested to be done on the client side.
+Use this method if this data is likely to change frequently and there are no SEO concerns for the content.

-### Fetch on Both Side
+### Fetch Twice - Server and Client

-If the data needs to be kept up to date (for example the number of commits of contributors on github) we use two things.
-We use `onServerPrefetch` for the fetch operation on the server side and `onMounted` or `onBeforeMount` for the operation to be performed on the client side.
+We use `onServerPrefetch` for the fetch operation during site generation, and `onMounted` or `onBeforeMount` for the operation to be performed on the client side.
+We use this method if this data is likely to change and there are SEO concerns.

 ### Requests in Composables

 We group the requests under composables with `use` prefix.
-In this way, we follow the same naming convention as nuxt.
+In this way, we follow the same naming convention as Nuxt.

 Where we group the endpoints under an unnamed function and return them.
-This way nuxt automatically imports them with the same file name.
+This way Nuxt automatically imports them with the same file name.
 When we want to use it, we can call it with the name we grouped and use it.

-See `/composables/useGithub.js`, for example send requests.
+See `/composables/useGitHub.js`, for example send requests.

 Demo is at [/demo/fetching-data](/demo/fetching-data/).